FueledByOCHD/Realms-Invasion-Info-Center/README.md

 ## **What is Invade Prototypes**

-Invade 'Prototypes' is the reference for Invade 'Prototype' and Invade 'Protoframe' which are the loose typed version of the eventual Hard Typed Realms Invasion Modset.
+Invade 'Prototypes' is the reference for Invade 'Prototype' and Invade 'Protoframe' which are the [simi-typed](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/README.md#what-are-types) version of the eventual [Hard Typed](https://github.com/FueledByOCHD/Realms-Invasion-Info-Center/blob/develop/README.md#what-are-types) Realms Invasion Modset.

 ### **Invade Prototypes Status**